In this FDA eCopy webinar, you will learn the tips for preparing your eCopy submission of a 510k or pre-submission

 When is the FDA Webinar?

 The original FDA eCopy webinar was recorded on November 10, 2016, shortly after the FDA eCopy service was launched.
 We presented an updated webinar about eCopies on Wednesday, August 30, 2017.
 Over time, the FDA made additional changes to their policy and a new guidance was released on December 16, 2019 and we recorded a new webinar on December 27, 2019.
 It’s free to register for the FDA eCopy webinar as long as you ask a question.
 As new questions are submitted we will add the questions to our 510k FAQs page.

 If you are almost done with preparing your 510k submission or a pre-submission meeting request, you can save yourself some time and prevent mistakes by hiring us to prepare, validate, print, and ship your FDA eCopy.
-In October 2016 the website and service was launched, and the first customers hired us to help them with printing and shipping their FDA submissions.
+In October 2016 the FDA eCopy service was launched, and the first customers hired us to help them with printing and shipping their FDA submissions.